VioletViolaVi/Milestone-Project-4/README.md

 ## Administration Edit Drink Page
 - Run the HTML and CSS code used to make the “__*Edit Drink*__” page, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
 - At the top of the page ensure a message appears and states which drink is being edited by the administrator.
+- Using chrome development tools, check the page is responsive by changing the page’s screen size to: 320x571, 576x571, 768x571, 992x571 and 1200x571 and ensuring all its contents remain clearly visible across all these screen sizes.
 - Edit Drink Form:
     - Ensure the form contains the following fields with asterisks: “__*Image*__”, “__*Drink name*__”, “__*Price*__”, “__*Millilitres*__” and “__*Drink type*__”.
     - Ensure all parts of the form are filled in with their default values being the description details and images of the drinks selected for editing.